GRP Estuary Cruiser

 Attaching the booms

 My loose-fitting tube had been elongated fore and aft into an oblong, with flat lugs for attaching the booms front and back.
 I then made matching lugs on the two booms.
 I did this by fixing on flat (plywood) contact areas to the two booms and glassed over them.
 Bolts passing through these contact lugs fastened everything together.
 I made the mistake of allowing the plywood that produced the lug shapes to remain in the lugs that the bolts passed through.
 Plywood could not take the bolt compression and failed (see picture right) in sailing conditions.
 Bolts must pass only through solid glass or metal as the loads are great, especially so in the lower lugs.
 The repair in process (left) used a rebuilt lug backed with aluminium angle, through bolted.
 A penny washer backing on a bolt can be seen through the access hole in the bottom of the boom, (picture left).
 This bracket was encapsulated with reinforcing glass laid from the lugs along the boom, being tapered away as the concentrated load was reduced.
-On the lugs, the glass had to be about 12mm thick as a minimum, which is quite a bit of glass, in addtion to the metal.
+On the lugs, the glass had to be about 12mm thick as a minimum, which is quite a bit of glass in addtion to the metal.
 Initially, each boom was bolted to the collar with all of its four contacts, but after careful thought, the bottom two lugs which take the greatest load were secured right across to each other with a single bar (studding) either side of the mast.
-The bars carry all the load across the yard, rather than transferring the load to the collar, as individual bolts would do.
-These tension rods are covered in split-plastic, waste-water pipe to protect the yard downhaul lines which contact them.
+The bars carry all the load across the collar from main to jib booms, rather than transferring the load to the collar, as individual lower bolts would do.
+These tension rods (right) are covered in split-plastic, waste-water pipe to protect the yard downhaul lines which contact them.
 The bottom boom-lugs are in mighty tension, whilst the upper, bolted ones are being compressed.
+The pulley blocks are part of the multi-purchase downhaul system.

 Self-tacking jib track

-The simple descriptions of ‘not needing a kicking strap’ with the Aero rig might be accurate, which probably uses winched halliards, but they are a bit misleading for my rig which does not have a 'locked' yard, but one which slides up and down.
+The simple description of ‘not needing a kicking strap’ with the Aero rig might be accurate, which probably uses a fixed yard and winched halliards for luff tension, but it is a bit misleading for my rig which does not have the 'locked' yard, but one which slides up and down.
 Instead of the kicking strap a much more powerful down-haul system is needed.
 The boom/yard has to take the total load of all 4 ‘vertical’ edges of the two sails and that is a lot of strain.

 Aesthetics and efficiency